Living in the town of Bloomsburg can be very rewarding and enjoyable.

 - What type of heating/air conditioning does the dwelling have?

 - Do you need added features (i.e. washer/dryer, dishwasher, cable, internet, yard)?

 There are a few more important questions to consider before signing the lease.
 Talk to the landlord and take time to ask:

-- What does the security deposit cover?
+- What is covered by the security deposit?